 Most of the world interacts with the web mainly through mobile devices.
 However, not all websites are built with mobile devices in mind.
 Some issues your website might face include:

 - Being hard to interact with (e.g., text that’s too large or small, difficult-to-click elements, etc.)

 - Using media not optimized for small screen sizes

-In a nutshell, you want your website to be mobile-friendly from day one.
-The easiest way to test this is by grabbing a mobile device of your own, checking to see if navigation is simple, and interacting with the site to root out any problems:
+With Google’s focus on mobile-first indexing, you want your website to be mobile-friendly from day one.
+The easiest way to test this is by grabbing a mobile device of your own, checking to see if navigation is simple, and interacting with the site to root out any problems.

 There are hundreds of browsers you can test, but let’s be honest, most people use the big five.
 These are Chrome, Safari, Internet Explorer/Edge, Firefox, and Opera.
 It’s easy enough to install all of them and test your website manually.

-If you want to go the extra mile, there are also online services that provide you with many more obscure browser options to test your site.
+If you want to go the extra mile, there are also online services that provide you with many more obscure browser options to test your site — BrowserShots is a good resource for this.
 However, some quick in-house tests with the big five should be enough for most cases.

 XML sitemaps are files that include all the URLs search engines should index on your site.
-For example, you can use sitemaps to ensure Google doesn’t miss any key pages, so they show up on the SERPs as you’d expect:
+For example, you can use sitemaps to ensure Google doesn’t miss any key pages, so they show up on the search engine results pages (SERPs) as you’d expect:

-While they’re not entirely the same, robots.txt files are similar in some ways to sitemaps.
+While they’re not entirely the same, robots.txt files are similar to sitemaps in some ways.
 This file tells search engines which pages it should and shouldn’t crawl.
 With this file, you can also tell crawlers how to treat external links, block specific agents, and more.
 Here’s how a robots.txt file looks: